AbedElazizShe/LightCompressor/README.md

 implementation "org.jetbrains.kotlinx:kotlinx-coroutines-android:${Version.coroutines}"
 ```

 Then just call [VideoCompressor.start()] and pass both source and destination file paths.

+**NOTE**: The source video can be provided as a string path or a content uri.
+If both [srcPath] and
+[srcUri] are provided, [srcUri] will be ignored.
+Passing [srcUri] requires [context].

 The method has a callback for 5 functions;
 1) OnStart - called when compression started
 2) OnSuccess - called when compression completed with no errors/exceptions
 3) OnFailure - called when an exception occurred or video bitrate and size are below the minimum required for compression.